MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 appliesto:
   - Microsoft Teams
 ms.localizationpriority: normal
-description: "For IT admins: Learn how to configure chat and meetings with people outside your organization."
+description: "For IT admins: Learn how to configure chat and meetings with people outside your organization who use Azure Active Directory, Microsoft Teams Essentials, or Skype."
 ---

-# Manage external meetings and chat
+# Manage external meetings and chat with people and organizations using Microsoft identities

 With the *external access* feature in Teams, you can allow people in your organization to chat and meet with people outside the organization.
 You can configure external access with: